Notes on

 The book provides a nice & concise description of the JavaScript event loop and job queue.

 Jobs are added to the queue in the order the events happen.
 The queue ensures jobs are handled in the order they come in (FIFO).
 When you call asynchronous operations, the callback is added to the queue as a job.
-The event loop takes the front job from the queue and executes it to completion(!), then grabs the next.
-This means all your code is run in the event loop thread.

 One of these chapters also present a queue which facilitates task running in order.
 The queue helps us share resources safely across timelines.
 I’ve built a TypeScript implementation: